blake-lee-38/blake-lee-38/README.md

 ### Blake Lee : blake-lee-38 ###

-My name is Blake Lee and I am a Computer Science student at the University of Oklahoma.
-Though I came to OU a Finance major, I quickly fell in love with my coding classes and haven't looked back since.
-I am pursuing a career in Software Engineering and use this space as a way to showcase my past projects both personal and through schoolwork, as well as whatever is peaking my interest at the moment.
+My name is Blake Lee, I'm a Computer Science student at the University of Oklahoma and aspiring software engineer.
+Though I came to OU a Finance major, in just a few short years I fell in love with coding and development, which leads me here today.
+I am now pursuing a career in Software Engineering and use this space as a way to showcase my past projects both personal and through schoolwork, as well as whatever is peaking my interest at the moment.

-## 💻 I'm Currently Learning... ##
+## 💻 I'm Currently Building... ##
-- Data Structures & Algorithms (CS 2413)
+- Digi-Lorax, an AI-Powered Chrome Extension to Promote Sustainable Shopping
-- Discrete Structures & Analysis (CS 2813)
+- Campus Critic, a cross-platform app to help college students get to know their college town
-- Full-Stack Web Development (Weather Comparator Personal Project)
+- Tune Share, a web app to help users connect with their friends through music

 ## 📫 Get In Touch ##
 I would to hear from you regarding any suggestions, comments, project ideas, or internship/job opportunities!
 The easiest way to contact me would be connecting on LinkedIn!